 Understanding the Wheelmark (MED Certification) for European Waters

-If you are supplying to a ship sailing in European waters, you need MED (Marine Equipment Directive) certification.
+If you are supplying to a ship sailing in European waters, you need MED (Marine Equipment Directive) certification22.
 We call this the "Wheelmark" because the logo looks like a ship's steering wheel.

 This requires two documents: